Westlands Water District

 Westlands Water District is a water district in central California, a local-government entity formed in 1952, that holds long-term contracts for water supplied by the Central Valley Project and the California State Water Project.

-It is the largest agricultural water district in the US, and provides water to farms in an area of approximately 600,000 acres (2,400 km²) in Fresno County and Kings County in the San Joaquin Valley of central California.
-Its headquarters are in Fresno.
+It is the largest agricultural water district in the United States by irrigable acres and provides water primarily to farms in an area of approximately 614,000 acres (2,400 km2) in Fresno County and Kings County in the San Joaquin Valley of central California.
+Its headquarters are in Fresno, outside of its service area.
+Field offices are located outside of Tranquillity, Five Points, and Huron.

 Background

-Westlands is the largest agricultural water district in the United States.
 Farms in Westlands make up less than one-tenth of the 6.9 million acres of farmland in California.
 It has been the focal point for many controversial water issues in California because of its size.
-Roughly 600 farmers own land, many of them are large (25,000 acres) but many also small.
+Roughly 700 farmers own land, many of them are large (25,000 acres) but many also small.